MalekMansour/Killer-Invasion/websites.md

-This file will be for websites ideas (in Killer Invasion)
+This file will be for websites ideas (in Killer Invasion) The ideas might be not be appropriate since it is a game based on the dark web.

 1. Drug Shop (Everything is out of stock)
 2. Gun Shop (You can buy 1 gun that will help the player win the 'true ending" but will lock you out of the 'escape ending')